 Marketing is a restaurant opening cost that can be minimal or expensive, depending on your needs.
 Franchise locations might have the advertising part taken care of.
 However, new restaurants might need to be advertised more, especially in a saturated market.

 The costs for this can vary based on the channel or niche market you’re targeting.
 A new brick and mortar fine dining restaurant might benefit from professional marketing from an agency.
-Smaller establishments might only require some social media marketing efforts.
+Smaller establishments might only require some social media marketing efforts to achieve O2O success.

 Development and Organizational Costs